Probely/farcaster-onprem-agent/README.md

 2. `<target-port>` is the service port of the server of your web application.
 Typical values are 80 and 443.
 3. The IP addresses of these hosts are subject to change.
-We recommend allowing web access for the agent VM (http and https ports).
-If this is not possible, the agent VM can use an http proxy server to reach the web.
-The proxy can be set in the `/etc/environment` file.
+We recommend allowing web access for the agent VM (HTTP and HTTPS ports).
+If this is not possible, the agent VM can use an HTTP proxy server to reach the web.
+The proxy can be set in the `/etc/environment` file. **Please note that the proxy is used for web access only.
+The agent still needs access to hub.farcaster.probely.com on UDP port 443, even if the proxy is enabled.**

 # Installation